 Appropriately Uses Anti-Psychotic Medication

-This indicates the percentage of patients who were prescribed antipsychotic medications.
-Antipsychotic drugs are prescribed to patients for a variety of medical conditions, including cognitive disorders.
-Tragically, in some situations, high levels of antipsychotic drug use may mean that a facility is using these medications to control patient behavior.
+This is the percentage of residents given antipsychotic drugs.
+Antipsychotic drugs are given to residents for a variety of medical conditions, such as Alzheimer's or other dementias.
+Sadly, in some situations, high levels of antipsychotic drug use may mean that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication